Keksuccino/docs_fancymenu/video.md

 # Videos

-Since FancyMenu v3.6.0, the mod has support for playing MP4 videos!

-There is a Video **element** and a **menu background type** that lets you play videos.
+FancyMenu supports playing MP4 videos as elements, menu backgrounds and Game Intro content.

+FancyMenu 3.9.0 adds a new native **Video** element and **Video** menu background powered by Watermedia V3.
+The old **Video [MCEF]** element/background type is deprecated and should only be kept for old layouts that still need it.

 There are also the following **actions** to control video backgrounds and elements:

-- **Set Video Element Volume"** to set the volume of a Video element
+- **Set Video Element Volume** to set the volume of a Video element
+- **Set Video Element Play Time** to seek a Video element to a millisecond timestamp
 - **Toggle Video Element Paused State** to toggle the paused state of a Video element
 - **Set Video Background Volume** to set the volume of a Video menu background
+- **Set Video Background Play Time** to seek a Video menu background to a millisecond timestamp
 - **Toggle Video Background Paused State** to toggle the paused state of a Video menu background

 And the following **placeholders** to get information about video backgrounds and elements: